-Section 1: General
+1. General

-- 1.1 This joint standard covers the requirements for industrial blast cleaning of uncoated or coated steel surfaces by the use of abrasives.
-These requirements include the end condition of the surface and materials and procedures necessary to achieve and verify the end condition. - 1.2 This joint standard allows defined quantities of mill scale and/or old coating to remain on the surface. - 1.3 The mandatory requirements are described in Sections 1 to 9 as follows:
+1.1 This joint standard covers the requirements for white metal blast cleaning of unpainted or painted steel surfaces by the use of abrasives.
+These requirements include the end condition of the surface and materials and procedures necessary to achieve and verify the end condition.

+1.2 The mandatory requirements are described in Sections 1 to 9 as follows:

-Section 1 General Section 2 Definition
+Section 1 General

+Section 2 Definition

 Section 3 References

-Section 4 Procedures Before Blast
+Section 4 Procedures Before Blast Cleaning

-Cleaning

-Section 5 Blast Cleaning Methods and
+Section 5 Blast Cleaning Methods and Operation

-Operation

 Section 6 Blast Cleaning Abrasives

-Section 7 Procedures Following Blast
+Section 7 Procedures Following Blast Cleaning and

-Cleaning and Immediately

-Prior to Coating and Lining
+Immediately Prior to Coating

 Section 8 Inspection

-Section 9 Safety and Environmental
+Section 9 Safety and Environmental Requirements

-Requirements

-1.4 Section 10, "Comments," and Appendix A, "Explanatory Notes," are not mandatory requirements of this standard.
+NOTE: Section 10, "Comments" and Appendix A, "Explanatory Notes" are not mandatory requirements of this standard.

-Section 2: Definition
+2. Definition